MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

 ## 3. RISC OS Open Limited

 RISC OS Pi is the latest version of the RISC OS designed for Raspberry Pi.The strong point of RISC OS Pi is performance.
-The Pico version of the operating system is a ZIP file that's less than four megabytes -- now that's small!
+The Pico version of the operating system is a ZIP file that's less than four megabytes.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36862173-0b173be4-1dac-11e8-8b9c-c6caef78d6de.png">
 </p>

 ## 4. Moebius
-This is the platform for those who'd rather have speed or have the most compact operating system installation possible.
-There's no GUI, so no hand-holding for beginners, which makes it a steep learning curve, but since it's based on Debian, those familiar with Linux shouldn't take too long to master it.
+There's no GUI, but since it's based on Debian.

 ## 5. RetroPie
 Turn your Raspberry Pi into a retro gaming platform!
 RetroPie works with Raspberry Pi, ODroid C1/C2, or even a PC,